mikeperri/api-wrapper/README.md

 ### path patterns
 Path patterns will be interpolated with the path arguments.
 These can correspond to either path variables (like ```${pathVariable}```) or query params (separated by pipes like ```?param1|param2|param3```).

+### parseJson
+If true, the wrapper will attempt to parse the response body as JSON before passing it to the callback.

 ### requestDefaults
 The requestDefaults parameter will be passed to [request.defaults](https://github.com/request/request/tree/v2.69.0#requestdefaultsoptions).